 The Organization provides financial aid in the form of scholarships, tuition reduction, and discounts to campers.
 The amount of financial aid for each camper is determined by the Executive Director and is based on the need described in a scholarship request letter submitted with the camper's application.
 Various tuition discounts are also given to returning campers, early registrants, and families sending multiple children.
-Program revenues on the statement of activities is reported net of financial aid.
-Financial aid was \$29,052 and \$462,638 for the years ended September 30, 2020 and 2019, respectively.
+Program revenues on the statement of activities are reported net of financial aid.
+Financial aid was \$351,858 and \$29,052 for the years ended September 30, 2021 and 2020, respectively.